What is a Living Will and Do I Really Need One?

 According to the American College of Emergency Physicians, nearly two-thirds of Americans have not taken steps to protect themselves with a Health Care Directive.

 A Living Will is effective from the moment it is signed, and when a person has been deemed unable to communicate his or her wishes regarding medical treatment.
-It can be revoked at any time.
+It can be revoked at any time by the principal as long as they have the mental capacity to do so.

 Do I really need a Living Will?